 There are several components of User Level security that ensure the confidentiality of information sent across the public Internet.
-The first requires your use of a fully SSL-compliant 128-bit encrypted browser such as Microsoft Internet Explorer.
+The first requires your use of a fully SSL-compliant 128-bit encrypted browser such as Microsoft Edge.
 SSL is an open protocol that allows a user¹s browser to establish a secure channel for communicating with our Internet server.
-SSL utilizes highly effective cryptography techniques between your browser and our server to ensure that the information being passed is authentic, cannot be deciphered, and has not been altered en route.
+SSL utilizes highly effective cryptography techniques between your browser and our server to ensure that the information being passed is authentic, cannot be deciphered, and has not been altered enroute.
 SSL also utilizes a digitally signed certificate which ensures that you are truly communicating with the Online Banking Server and not a third party trying to intercept the transaction.

 All transactions sent to our Banking Server must first pass through a filtering router system.
 These filtering routers automatically direct the request to the appropriate server after ensuring the access type is through a secured browser and nothing else.
 The routers verify the source and destination of each network packet, and manage the authorization process of letting packets through.
 The filtering routers also prohibit all other types of Internet access methods at this point.
 This process blocks all non-secured activity and defends against inappropriate access to the server.
 The Banking Server is protected using the latest firewall platform.
 This platform defends against system intrusions and effectively isolates all but approved customer financial requests.
 The platform secures the hardware running the Online applications and prevents associated attacks against all systems connected to the Banking Server.
 The system is monitored 24 hours a day, seven days a week for a wide range of anomalies to determine if attempts are being made to breach our security framework.